 Bespoke software for theatre & live events.
 Built by a small technical team.

 Greyframe writes show control, cue logic, scheduling, and ops software for productions that need something the off-the-shelf stack can't do.
-Typed APIs, versioned schemas, runbooks committed to the repo.
+Systems you own, changes that never surprise you, every performance on the record.

 Software written for the show, not the deck.